-In this paper, we contribute to the literature on regression methods for the joint estimation of the Value-at-Risk and the Expected Shortfall by proposing a methodology, named Conditional Autoregressive Expected Shortfall (CAESar), inspired by the CAViaR model that can handle general dynamic patterns in a flexible way, without distributional assumptions on price returns.
+In this paper, we contribute to the literature on regression methods for the joint estimation of the Value-at-Risk and the Expected Shortfall by proposing a forecasting tool, named Conditional Autoregressive Expected Shortfall (CAESar), inspired by the CAViaR model that can handle general dynamic patterns in a flexible way, without distributional assumptions on price returns.
 We include heteroskedastic effects for VaR and ES, whose dynamics are driven by regressors defined as nonlinear responses to the observed process.
-The methodology is in line with the aim of Patton et al. \cite{patton2019dynamic}; in particular, we consider the same jointly elicitable loss function in the estimation process.
-However, our formulation is more general and less limiting in the description of the tail risk by relaxing the constraint of the constant VaR-to-ES ratio of the one-factor specification.
-Furthermore, our VaR and ES forecasts are updated by always taking into account information about the price movement, in contrast to the Patton et al. two factors model that only uses extreme events -i.e., those breaking the quantile.
+The methodology is in line with the aim of Patton et al. \cite{patton2019dynamic} and Taylor \cite{taylor2019forecasting}; in particular, we consider the same loss function as in \cite{patton2019dynamic} for jointly elicitable VaR and ES in the estimation process.
+However, our formulation is more flexible in the description of the tail risk by relaxing the constraint of the constant VaR-to-ES ratio of the one-factor specification in \cite{patton2019dynamic} and the multiple specification for the ES in \cite{taylor2019forecasting}.
+Furthermore, our VaR and ES forecasts are updated by always taking into account information about the price movement, in contrast to the models in \cite{taylor2019forecasting} and \cite{patton2019dynamic} that only use extreme events -i.e., those breaking the quantile.
 CAESar parameters estimation is a three-step approach.
 First, the conditional quantile VaR estimator for a given probability level is obtained using the well-known CAViaR regression \cite{engle2004caviar}.
 Second, we propose an autoregressive formulation for the ES based on quantile information.
 Third, VaR and ES are jointly estimated by exploiting joint elicitability.